Getting a PhD placement is not easy, which is why your PhD proposal needs to be passionate and convincing.

 Only about 55,000 doctorate degrees are awarded each year, according to the National Science Foundation (download report), making the field incredibly competitive.

-That’s why a PhD research proposal is important: it formally outlines the intended research, including your methodology, timeline, feasibility, and many other factors that need to be taken into consideration.
+That’s why a PhD research proposal is important: It formally outlines the intended research, including methodology, timeline, feasibility, and many other factors that need to be taken into consideration.